 Break down the constructive feedback given to you into key deliverables.

 Ensure that you fully understand the comments, advice, or feedback granted and can identify it is positive, negative, correcting or motivating.

-Constructive feedback should be given if errors are occuring, unresolved problems persist, your opinion is solicited, or when performance is not meeting expectations.
+Constructive feedback should be given if errors are occurring, unresolved problems persist, your opinion is solicited, or when performance is not meeting expectations.

-When giving, receiving, or implementing constructive feedback remember to act as a guide and be focused and direct in you feedback.
+When giving, receiving, or implementing constructive feedback remember to act as a guide and be focused and direct in your feedback.